To Our Customers

 Seafood Business is a trusted industry-related magazine that reports on seafood trends, and helps consumers make informed buying decisions.

-Boston Seafood is North America’s largest seafood event, and features more than 900 related exhibits from all over the world.
+Seafood Expo North America is North America’s largest seafood event and features more than 900 related exhibits from all over the world.

 Rhode Island Fishermen’s Alliance helps educate the public on regulations and their effect on the fishing industry.
 This group also helps consumers find access to local fisheries.